Al-Ba'ath: Ba'ath party rule

-Syrian civil war
+Syrian civil war and the fall of the Ba'athist regime

 The newspaper became one of the main sources of government propaganda.
-In 2011, before the revolution came to Syria, al-Ba'ath newspaper enthusiastically celebrated the regional uprisings of the Arab Spring and even the overthrow of autocrats (especially Egyptian dictator Hosni Mubarak).
+In 2011, before the revolution came to Syria, Al-Ba'ath newspaper enthusiastically celebrated the regional uprisings of the Arab Spring and even the overthrow of autocrats (especially Egyptian dictator Hosni Mubarak).
 Since the start of the Syrian civil war, it has constantly reported on famine and economic problems in countries that took actions against Bashar al-Assad's regime.
-Following the fall of the Assad regime, the editorial board of Al-Ba'ath published a statement announcing its intention to continue publishing and its support of the Syrian transitional government.
+The Ba'ath Media platform and Al-Ba'ath newspaper website stopped publishing news or reports since 7 December 2024.
+Following the fall of the Assad regime, the editorial board of Al-Ba'ath published a statement on its Facebook announcing its support "with our media, electronic platforms, various institutions and our branches in the governorates and outside Syria, for the transitional phase that promises to preserve the unity of Syria, land and people, and to guarantee the safety of its territories…".